-CARDSTON, CANADA Mayor and Councilmen Re-elected-

-Waterworks and Electric Lights.
+Mayor and Councilmen Re-elected-Waterworks and Electric Lights.
 Special Correspondence.

 Cardston, Alberta, Canada, Dec.
-8 -The civic elections held this week resulted in the return of the former mayor and councilmen by acclama tion.
-The waterworks and electric light proposition is still incomplete and the tax payers concluded the officers whose term had expired should be returned without opposition to complete the work.
-The massive machinery for this undertaking is now being unloaded at the station, in fact this corner of town seems as busy as a veritible me. tropolis.
-The good people of the souta will be surprised to learn that a local dealer was unloading a whole car-load of apples on the fifth inst., showing that the climate is not so frigid as reputed to be.
-The business houses have all put has.
-The weather has been changeable, but at present has not passed a very severe stage.
-Twenty-one below is the lowest record for 24 hours-but where the extremes occur within a day a little snap is not noticed so much by the old-timers.
-For amusements, the stake Sunday school organization is putting on Vermont Way" next week, to be fol-lowed by an entertainment by the stake M. I. A. The Primary associa-tions have already presented "Alice in Flowerland" twice to appreciative audiences.
+8. -The civic elections held this week resulted in the return of the former mayor and councilmen by acclama-tion.
+The waterworks and electric tion.
+The waterworks and electric light proposition is still incomplete and the tax payers concluded the officers whose term had expired should be re-turned without opposition to complete the work.
+The massive machinery for this undertaking is now being unloaded at the station, in fact this corner of town seems as busy as a veritible me-tropolis.
+The good people of the souta will be surprised to learn that a local dealer was unloading a whole car-load of apples on the fifth inst, show-ing that the climate is not so frigid as reputed to be. reputed to be.
+The business houses have all put holiday apparel and for several years past there has not been a bet-ter nor surer sign of thrift amongst the people.
+Everybody seems to have some money and the lessons of the past have taught economy.
+A comparison of prices, too, show a wonder-ful change for the better, enabling the purchaser to get more for the little he school organization is putting on "Up Vermont Way" next week, to be followed by an entertalement by the stake M. I. A. The Primary associa-tions have already presented "Alice in Flowerland" twice to appreciative audiences.